Toxantron/scrumonline/README.md

 ## Estimation workflow

 For every story the Scrum Master will than start a poll and each member of the session must select a card.
-As they select a card the main screen will show a card over the name, but without showing the number.
+As they select a card the main screen will show a card over their name, but without showing the number.
 Once everyone selected a card the main page (beamer) flips all the cards.
-According to planning poker it will than highlight the minimum and maximum estimation for colleagues to bring the arguments.
+According to planning poker it will than highlight the minimum and maximum estimation for colleagues to bring their arguments.

 ## Requirements
-The requires a couple of packages you need to install on you system.
+The app requires a couple of packages you need to install on your system.
 Those are:
 - Apache with PHP >= 5.6
 - MySQL
 - MySQL-PDO